 Grill chicken until juices run clear.
 (See notes for other ways to cook the chicken.)
 Enjoy!

 If you aren’t able to grill the chicken, it can also be baked in the oven or dumped into a slow cooker and cooked until done.

-If you subscribe to my blog you will receive a free printout with this recipe plus four ways to use the leftovers.
+If you subscribe to my weekly newsletter you will get access to my Resource Library.
+It contains a printable of 5 Ways to Use Grilled Chicken.
 You can feed your family all week without eating the same meal twice!